ku-nlp/ChatCollectionFramework/doc/manual.md

 - default_static/default_style.css
 - static/style.css

 The first contains the default CSS definitions.
 The second one contains customized definitions that will be loaded on top of the default ones.
-So if we want to reuse the default style, we can leave the first line and add a new file static/style.css to override some styles when needed.
-In the case where a completely different style is desired, it's probably better to remove the first line and just use the second line.
+So if we want to reuse the default style, we can keep the reference to the default_style.css and add a new file static/style.css to override some style definitions when needed.
+In the case where a completely different style is desired, it might be better to remove the reference to default_style.css altogether.

-If the changes are only visual, that should be enough.
+For example, if we want to change the background and foreground colors, we could do:

+	mkdir static
+	cp ~/chat-collection-framework/static/default_style.css static/style.css

+And edit the static/style.css file so that it contains only:

+	body {
+	    background-color: #333333;
+	    color: #ffffff;
+	}

 However, if there are some changes in the behavior, some modifications on the server code will also be needed.
 For example, let's say that we want to add mandatory values into the form that must be provided before joining the chat system.
 We could add some client-side validations but we should also add some server-side validations as well.